-These are generally websites (clouds) that are designed to guide you through your CMMC compliance project.
-They give you a place to upload your policies and evidence (screenshots, reports, etc) and cross-link to specific CMMC practices.
+These are generally websites (clouds) that are designed to guide you through your CMMC or 800-171 compliance project.
+They give you a place to upload your policies and evidence (screenshots, reports, etc) and cross-link to specific CMMC and 800-171 requirements.
 Some will provide you sample policies and “best practice” answers to make it even easier.

 The problem with compliance platforms: Can they safely store your data?

 As a Defense Industrial Base contractor, the data you enter into an assessment or compliance platform may be considered Controlled Unclassified Information.
 Specifically “DoD Critical Infrastructure Security Information“.

 If you have CUI, then you are responsible for keeping your CUI safe.
 That means that any company helping you with security needs to be secure before you send them confidential data.
 This is recognized by the CMMC Accreditation body: auditors for higher CMMC levels are required to meet CMMC Level 3 security for their own network, because the auditor will probably store and process “DoD Critical Infrastructure Security Information” during those audits.

 So as you are considering using a compliance website, you should look at whether their system (not their hosting provider) is FedRAMP approved and that they have reporting capabilities in place per DFARS 252.204-7012.
 Short story: there aren’t many that meet this requirement… (comment if you know otherwise!).